UK decision to invoke Article 50 of the TEU: More information

 - United Kingdomuken

 As an employer, you must ensure that your staff does not work more than 48 hours per week on average (including overtime), over a reference period of up to 4 months.
 Your employees must be given at least 11 consecutive hours of daily rest and at least 24 hours of uninterrupted weekly rest every 7 days, over a reference period of 2 weeks.

 If your employees work more than 6 hours a day, you must ensure that they are given a break, the duration of which is specified in the collective agreements or by national law.

-Beyond the daily and weekly rest periods your staff have the right to at least 4 weeks of paid holidays per year.
-You cannot replace these holidays with a payment, unless the employment contract has ended before the staff member has used up all their annual leave.
+Beyond the daily and weekly rest periods, your staff has the right to at least 4 weeks of paid holidays per year.
+You cannot replace these holidays with a payment unless the employment contract has ended before the staff member has used up all their annual leave.